 With blue/green deployment you handle two separate, but identical, environments:

-Once all testing has successfully completed in the green environment, you are ready to expose the green environment to user traffic switching it gradually from the blue to the green environment.
-You can define the exposure rate, according to which the traffic will be shifted, moving from 0% to 100%.
+Once all testing has successfully completed in the green environment, you're ready to expose the green environment to user traffic switching it gradually from the blue to the green environment.
+You can define the exposure rate, according to where the traffic will be shifted, moving from 0% to 100%.

 The URL of the load balancer (the domain of your production environment) will redirect users to either the blue or the green environment, according to the defined exposure rate.

-One of the advantages of blue/green deployment is that as long as both environments are live you can carefully monitor the new green environment and in case any unexpected issues come up you can quickly switch the traffic back to the old blue environment, fix the issues and start the same process by deploying a fresh green environment.
+One of the advantages of blue/green deployment is that as long as both environments are live, you can carefully monitor the new green environment.
+If any unexpected issues come up, you can quickly switch the traffic back to the old blue environment, fix the issues and start the same process by deploying a fresh green environment.

-Once 100% of the traffic is handled by the green environment and you verified that the green environment is working perfectly, you are ready to update the URL of the load balancer to redirect users to the green environment, making green the new blue.
-Since the old blue is no longer needed, it is torn down in order to save unnecessary cloud expenses.
+Once 100% of the traffic is handled by the green environment and you've verified that the green environment is working perfectly, you're ready to update the load balancer URL to redirect users to the green environment, thus making green, the new blue.
+Since the old blue is no longer needed, it's torn down in order to save unnecessary cloud expenses.